 - Practicing Since 2012

-Education: MA, Transpersonal Psychotherapy (Thesis: intersections between yoga and psychotherapy), 2019, Univ.
+Education: MA, Transpersonal Psychotherapy (Thesis: intersections of yoga & psychotherapy) 2019, Univ.
 Northampton/CCPE

 MSc Social Policy & Planning, London School of Economics, 2003